Cloud Architecture Fundamentals (Intro to Kubernetes)

 Virtualization Technologies Over Time

-Let’s take a brief overview of computing technologies changes overtime.
+Let’s take a brief overview of computing technologies that have changed overtime.
 This will help you understand the benefit of Kubernetes.

 Before Virtualization

 Early on, applications were running on dedicated servers.
 A single application or a few light applications could run on the same Operating System (OS) and on the same hardware.
 This meant a single server was used in most cases to support a single application.
 This meant that a very large number of servers were required to meet an organization’s needs.
 As computer processing power increased, the servers had a tremendous amount of unused capacity.
 Having so many servers created an environment with high hardware costs, power costs, and management costs all while wasting a tremendous amount of underutilized compute capacity.
-The architecture of this environment can be seen below:
+The solution to this problem was server virtualization.

 Server Virtualization (VM)

-Virtualization works by using a technology called a hypervisor which will enable a physical server to be used as multiple logical servers.
-The hypervisor manages all the physical server’s resources (memory, CPU, Storage).
+Virtualization works by using a technology called a hypervisor which will partition a physical server into multiple logical servers.
+The hypervisor manages all the physical server’s resources (memory, CPU, storage).
 This enables the organization to allocate a percentage of the servers’ resources to each individual virtual server.
-Each Virtual machine requires its own operating system.
-While virtualization is widely used today, there is a movement to containerized apps to improve system efficiency.
+Each virtual machine will have its own operating system.
+While virtualization is widely used today, there is a movement to containerized applications to improve system efficiency.
 The main driver of this migration is the efficiency gained by not requiring multiple copies of the operating system on a server.
 Additionally, containers are easier to manage in a large scale deployment.

 The architecture of server virtualization can be seen below.